-WATER QUALITY TABLE DEFINITIONS:
+WATER QUALITY TABLE & CCONSUMER CONFIDENCE REPORT DEFINITIONS:

 NA (Not applicable), ppm: (parts per million) ppb (parts per billion) pci (picocuries per liter) NTU: (Nephelometric Turbidity Units) MCL: Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs (Maximum Contaminant Level Goals) as feasible using the best available treatment technology.
 MCLG: Maximum Contaminant Level Goal The level of a contaminate in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 AL: Action Level; The concentration of a contaminate which, if exceeded, triggers treatment or other requirements that a water system must follow.
 MRDL Maximum residual disinfectant level.
-MRDLG: Maximum residual disinfectant level goal.
-SMCL: Secondary Maximum Contaminant Level.
+MRDLG: Maximum Contaminant Level Soal Source: Secondary Maximum Contaminant Level.
 These standards are developed to protect the aesthetic qualities of drinking water and are not health based.
 ND: Not Detected SRL: (State Reporting Level) The minimum reporting level required by Washington State Department of Health (DOH).
+TT: Treatment Technique, A required process intended to reduce the level of a contaminant in drinking water.
+Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system on multiple occasions.